canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q6/QuestionText.md

 - Main method:
     - A `main` method which initializes 3 `Farm` objects with the following **amountPerAnimal** amounts in order:
       0.5, 0.2, 1 and following **numAnimals** numbers in order: 10, 20, 50.
-Then in a loop from first to third farm it should try to donate food by printing "Try to donate here... " and using **recieveDonation** method until there can not be any food donated.
+Then in a loop from first to third farm it should try to donate food by printing "Try to feed animals here... " and using **recieveDonation** method until there can not be any food donated.
 Then it should print "There is no more food left today.".
 All prints are in separate lines.